Joshua-Wilcox/Flashcards/README.md

 ### APIs and Services
 - **Discord API**: Used for user authentication (OAuth2).
-- **Stripe API**: Integrated for handling payments, though this is planned to be replaced.
+- **GitHub Sponsors**: Integrated for accepting support through GitHub Sponsors and repository starring.

 ## Features